open-craft/opencraft/README.md

 ### OpenStack Security Groups

-Every VM used to host Open edX will automatically be added to an OpenStack network security group, which is provides a firewall that limits what ports/services on the VM are exposed to the Internet.
+Every VM used to host Open edX will automatically be added to an OpenStack network security group, which provides a firewall that limits what ports/services on the VM are exposed to the Internet.
 The security group will automatically be created and managed by OpenCraft IM.